Huntersville Child Custody Lawyer

 Why Choose Our Huntersville Family Law Attorney for Your Custody Case

-Acting in a child’s best interests while preserving their relationship with both parents, if possible, will be the goal of the court – if the court becomes involved.
+Acting in a child’s best interests while preserving their relationship with both parents, if possible, will be the goal of the court, if the court becomes involved.

 If parents can reach their own agreement regarding custody and visitation, this provides more flexibility but may be subject to court approval.

-Balancing the law with a child’s needs and my client’s goals will be the greatest challenge in a custody case, but with my experience as a family law specialist, I understand how to meet this challenge head on to pursue a workable resolution.
+Balancing the law with a child’s needs and my client’s goals will be the greatest challenge in a custody case, but with my experience as a family law specialist, I understand how to meet this challenge head-on to pursue a workable resolution.

 As a Huntersville child custody lawyer, I am here to offer my guidance in your contested or uncontested divorce, separation, or custody matter.

-For a personalized custody strategy, call (980) 223-3340 or fill out an online contact form today.
+For a personalized custody strategy, call (980) 223-3340 or schedule online today with our trusted child visitation rights attorney.

 Is NC a Mother or Father State?

-The state of NC is neither a mother nor father state.
+The state of NC is neither a mother nor a father state.
 According to North Carolina law, a mother has the same rights as a father.
 Both parents have equal rights unless one voluntarily gives up their parental responsibilities or the court demands otherwise.

 Am I Required to Get a Custody Order?